How to ask for a reference

-“For some reason, I'm really shy about asking people for references.
-Does anyone have any tips on how to overcome this fear?”
+“For some reason, I’m really shy about asking people for references.
+Do you have any tips?”

 Dear Mr. Smith,

-I am sending you this email in hopes you will be a reference for me during my job search.
+I’m sending this email to ask you to write a reference letter for me during my job search.

-Thank you for your consideration.
-If you have any questions, please call me at (123) 123-1234.
+If you have any questions, please let me know.
 I look forward to hearing from you.

-If you are unsure if you can use someone as a reference, ask below and we will let you know!
+If you have a question about who to use as a reference, ask us in the comments and we’ll let you know!